 The Electronic Residency Application Service (ERAS) has created a supplemental application for candidates applying in Internal Medicine to be used in a pilot to assess the helpfulness of additional questions for the holistic review of candidates by programs.
 Applicants to our Internal Medicine Residency Program are not required to submit the supplemental application; it is entirely voluntary during this cycle.
 Regardless of the completion of this supplemental application, every candidate’s ERAS application will be reviewed in detail.

 Please comply with the following guidelines when completing your application:

 NOTE: If you are applying for the Medical Research Track, please also include:

 While the Cornell Primary Care program is fully integrated into the Categorical residency program, it has a separate match through its unique NRMP program number.
 We urge those committed to primary care to apply to this program.
 Please see above information for deadlines, interview dates, and NRMP match numbers.
-If we can answer further questions, or if you would like to be in direct contact with a resident or faculty member, please do not hesitate to reach out to the Ambulatory Chief Resident: (212) 746-3512, who will facilitate that process.
+If we can answer further questions, or if you would like to be in direct contact with a resident or faculty member, please do not hesitate to reach out to the Ambulatory Chief Resident Kara Ryan at (212) 746-2900.